 - The statement should include a discussion of your personal and professional experiences up to the present time and your career goals and interests relevant to the degree program for which you are applying.

-- Your reasons for applying to the Adler School Vancouver Campus.
+- Your reasons for applying to Adler University Vancouver Campus.